-With less time, money, and effort needed, it makes sense for businesses to give email marketing a try.
-Not only can you reach your customers every day of the week, but you also have more opportunity to perfect results.
+With less time, money, and effort needed, it makes sense for businesses to try email marketing.
+Not only can you reach your customers every day of the week, but you also have more opportunities to perfect results.

 In this article, we'll share 10 email copywriting tips for writing better marketing emails, including:

 |Use images to grab attention and convey your message.

 |Use strong calls to action that encourage readers to take action.

 |Keep your email content short and to the point.

 |Make use of emotional hooks to keep readers engaged.

 |Use generic language when possible to minimize the risk of being spammy.

 |Create an email template that you can reuse for different types of campaigns.

 |Use email marketing software to streamline the process and make it easier to write compelling email copy.